ahmedriad1/spotify-clone-graphql/readme.md

 ## Todo

 -   rename pk to modelId
+-   make hmr by param
+-   Use prisma select plugin
 -   Runnning test:e2e on CI
 -   ArticleService.updateArticle() Updating tags does not working check it later
 -   graphqlModuleFactory: formatError